 8. In our opinion and to the best of our information and according to

 information required by the Banking Regulation Act, 1949 as well as the

-principles generally accepted in
+principles generally accepted in India:

 (i) in the case of the Balance Sheet, of the state of affairs of the

-Bank as at 31st March,2014;
+Bank as at 31st March, 2015;

 year ended on that date; and

-(iii) in the case of the Cash Flow Statement, of cash flows for the
+(iii) in the case of the Cash flow Statement, of Cash flows for the

 year ended on that date.

-Report on Other Legal and Regulatory matters:
+Report on Other Legal and Regulatory Matters

 drawn up in accordance with the provisions of Section 29 of the Banking

-Regulation Act, 1949 read with Section 211 of the Companies Act, 1956.
+Regulation Act, 1949 read with Section 133 of the Companies Act, 2013

-to 5 above, we report that:
+Regulation Act, 1949, we report that: